 - How long it takes for your manufacturer to fill an order

 - The number of days your 3PL provider needs to process inbound shipments into inventory

 To see how production affects your eCommerce fulfillment inventory, let’s look at an example.
 Emily designs garden sculptures and has them manufactured in a factory in Ohio.
 She sells statues of gnomes, birds, and other creatures through her online shopping site, Emily’s Garden.
 These pieces are shipped to homeowners from her fulfillment center in Tennessee.

 When Emily reorders inventory, it takes her Ohio manufacturer six weeks to craft the statues and ship them to her fulfillment warehouse.
 If she runs out of her happy gnome statue, impatient gardeners will click over to her least favorite competitor, Gnarly Gnomes.
 She doesn’t want that to happen.

 To keep from running out of product, Emily looks ahead.
 To do that, she needs to understand her business patterns.

 The first year Emily was in business, she made her best guesses about what would sell and when.
 She ended up with some items sitting around (the cement flamingos went over like, well, a cement flamingo) and ran out of others (her ravens practically flew off the shelves).

 Emily’s statues are expensive, as is the large amount of space it takes to store them.
-She doesn’t want to have any more of her business capital tied up in inventory than is absolutely necessary.
+She doesn’t want to have any more of her business capital tied up in inventory than is necessary.
 She needed one more tool to make sure that she never ran out of stock.

-What is Safety Stock?
+What is safety stock?

 Emily can’t anticipate everything.
 Blizzards may add unexpected days to delivery times.
 A power outage can bring production at her manufacturer to a standstill.